Quantum redirection of antenna absorption to photosynthetic reaction centres: Predicted effects in the absorption spectra of Higher Plants

 Photosystem 1 (PS1) and photosystem 2 (PS2) are the main light-harvesting photounits in higher plants \cite{Ort96}.
-To explore the effects of extended delocalization in these systems, we examine Hamiltonians of the form
+To explore the effects of extended delocalisation in these systems, we examine Hamiltonians of the form

-where ${H}_{RC}$ is the Hamiltonian of the full RC alone and ${H}_{LH}$ is the Hamiltonian of the antenna complexes.
+where $\mathscr{H}_{RC}$ is the Hamiltonian of the full RC alone and $\mathscr{H}_{LH}$ is the Hamiltonian of the antenna complexes.
 The coupling between RC and LH pigments is captured by the matrix $V$.
-In this simplified calculation, site energies are taken from the literature and couplings between pigments are calculated in the point-dipole approximation using $d=4.48$ D, $\kappa=1$ and $d=4.4$ D, $\kappa=1.5$ for PS1 and PS2, respectively \cite{Damjanovic_02,Raszewksi_08,Raszewksi_05}.
-Dipole moments, $\vec{D}_i$, are calculated along the direction connecting the $N_B$ and $N_D$ atoms of the porphyrin rings of each chlorophyll using the atomic coordinates taken from the X-ray structures (PDB accession codes 1JB0 and 3WU2), and rotated $15^o$ towards $N_C$ in the case of PS2 \cite{Weiss72,Raszewksi_08ii}.
+In this simplified calculation, site energies are taken from the literature and couplings between pigments are calculated in the point-dipole approximation using $d=4.48$ D, $\kappa=1$ and $d=4.4$ D, $\kappa=1.5$ for PS1 and PS2, respectively \cite{Damjanovic_02,Raszewksi_08,Raszewksi_05}. $\kappa$ is the relative permitivity.
+Transition dipoles, $\vec{d}_i$, are oriented along the direction connecting the Nitrogen atoms of $B$ and $D$ porphyrin rings of each chlorophyll using the atomic coordinates taken from the X-ray structures (PDB accession codes 1JB0 and 3WU2), and rotated $15\degree{}$ towards $N_C$ in the case of PS2 \cite{Weiss72,Raszewksi_08}.
 Fluctuations in the pigment energies, drawn from a Gaussian distribution, capture spectral inhomogeneities, which are known to fluctuate with temperature.
 We take Gaussian standard deviations of $\sigma$ = $80$ cm$^{-1}$ (fit from low temperature spectra) and $\sigma$ = $28$ cm$^{-1}$ (fit from room temperature spectra) for PS1 and PS2, respectively\cite{Yin_07,Holzwarth_96}.
-For each realization of the Hamiltonian, ${H}$, we find a unitary $U$ which diagonalizes it and calculate the dipole moments of the exciton states, $\ket{k}=\sum_i U_{i,k}\ket{i}$, according to $\vec{D^{\displaystyle \prime}}_k=\sum_i U_{i,k} \vec{D}_i$.
-The population in the $P$ pigments is calculated according to:
+For each realisation of the Hamiltonian, $\mathscr{H}$, we find the dipole moments of the RC-like exciton states, $\vec D_\alpha^{\displaystyle\prime}$ and proceed with the histogram of the ratio $\sum_{\alpha\prime\epsilon \mbox{ {RC-like}}}|\vec D_\alpha^{\displaystyle\prime}|^2/|\sum_{i\epsilon RC} |\vec d_i|^2$ which accounts to the ratio between the RC dipole strength for $V\neq0$ (coherently coupled RC and antennae) and the analogue quantity for $V=0$ (uncoupled RC and antennae).
+As summarised in Fig.~\ref{fig:SIPS}, these calculations predict an increase in the excitation of $P$ pigments due to excitonic delocalisation over antenna chlorophylls which is robust to, albeit reduced by, static disorder.